-Please though make sure that they are comfortable with this.
+Tip: Please though make sure that they are comfortable with more interviews.

-Do test your equipment before the interview.
-You do not want to get home only to find that your responses were not recorded at all or you ran out of batter power.
+Test your equipment before the interview.
+You do not want to get home only to find that your responses were not recorded at all or you ran out of battery power.

 What other things can be brought to the interview?

 This has certainly been the case with me.
-It can be surprising what stories or anecdotes spring to mind during the course of an interview.
+It can be surprising what stories or anecdotes spring to mind during an interview.